SimLab Golf

 5-year total$4,695$5,495

 Over 5 years, the ST Max is still cheaper — despite the higher annual subscription — because the hardware price gap is so large.
-The R50 only becomes the better long-term value if you own it for 6+ years and maintain full subscription on the ST Max.
+The R50 only becomes the better long-term value if you own it for 6+ years while maintaining a full course subscription on the ST Max.
+And if you’d skip course play entirely and just practice, the ST Max’s $99.99/yr base plan closes the subscription gap to nearly zero.

 Bottom Line

-Buy the R50 if: You want the most self-contained setup possible, putter support matters, the $99/yr subscription structure appeals, and your budget supports the $4,999 hardware cost.
+Buy the Garmin R50 if: You want the most self-contained setup possible, putter support and measured club data matter, official GSPro support appeals, and your budget supports the $4,999 hardware cost.

 Affiliate disclosure: Links to retailers may earn us a commission.
 This never influences our comparison results.